detect-copy-paste/detect-copy-paste/README.md

   --debug                            print debug information
 ```

-If a `.jsinspectrc` file is located in the project directory, its values will
+If a `.dcprc` file is located in the project directory, its values will
 be used in place of the defaults listed above.
 For example:

 ``` javascript